aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 @InProceedings{Filatov_2020_ICRA,
     author = "Filatov, A. and Rykov, A. and Murashkin, V.", booktitle = "ICRA",
-    title = "Any Motion Detector: Learning Class-agnostic Scene Dynamics from a Sequence of LiDAR Point Clouds", year = "2020"
+    title = "Any Motion Detector: Learning Class-agnostic Scene Dynamics from a Sequence of {LiDAR} Point Clouds", year = "2020"
 }
 </pre>